vortexmakes/RKH/doc/readme.txt

 //	static instance of state machine object RKH_CREATE_HSM( MYSM_T, my, 0, HCAL, &S1, my_init, &mydata );
 \endcode

+		RKH_T is not intended to be instantiated directly, but rather serves as the base structure for derivation of state machines in the application code.

 \li (4)	\c my is the state machine.
 Represents the top state of state diagram.
 \li (5)	\c 0 is the state machine descriptor.
 This number allows to uniquely